d-bl/MAE-gf/docs/maths.md

 ### To big matrix
 <img alt="to big matrix" align="right" src="https://maetempels.github.io/MAE-gf/images/gf-sn-nott.png">

 We wished to find the matrix-scheme for the crossed-snowflake-in-a-square.
-Just putting te snowflake in the square won't work, since the snowflake requires 11 "nodes", whereas the square has 9 nodes inside.
+Just putting the snowflake in the square won't work, since the snowflake requires 11 "nodes", whereas the square has 9 nodes inside.
 So, the square has to be enlarged.
 The matrix in the picture follows the rules for matrices, but the tiles are too big for Groundforge to handle.